 CRNAs practice in every setting in which anesthesia is delivered: traditional hospital surgical suites and obstetrical delivery rooms; critical access hospitals; ambulatory surgical centers; the offices of dentists, podiatrists, ophthalmologists, plastic surgeons, and pain management specialists; and U.S. Military, Public Health Services, and Department of Veterans Affairs healthcare facilities.
-Legislation passed by Congress in 1986 made nurse anesthetists the first nursing specialty to be accorded direct reimbursement rights under the Medicare program.
+CRNAs provide anesthetics to patients in collaboration with surgeons, anesthesiologists, dentists, podiatrists, and other qualified healthcare professionals.
+As advanced practice nurses, CRNAs practice with a high degree of autonomy and professional respect.
+Legislation passed by Congress in 1986 made nurse anesthetists the first nursing speciality to be accorded direct reimbursement rights under the Medicare program.

 Nurse anesthesia education programs are at the graduate level.
-The education programs are in Colleges of Nursing, Medical Colleges and Schools of Allied Health.
+The education programs are in Colleges of Nursing, Medical Colleges, and Schools of Allied Health.